 I may eventually paint that gold in a soft green to better match the print, but for now it is fine the way it is.
 It isn’t a metallic gold, so I don’t mind it as much.

 It went on the fireplace wall in the dining room for now, but I think I’ll move it to over the bookshelves.
 When we use the fireplace, the wall above it gets hot as these are ventless gas fireplaces.

 One more look at the magnolia.

 Have you ever re-worked frames on your artwork?

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
 If you are visiting from Hometalk, Fave Quilts, All Free Sewing, Pinterest, a link up site, or just found me, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
-My fourth mystery quilt is in progress in 2018, click on Scrap Dance Square Dance on the sidebar for the first post.
+My mystery quilt-along begins in January each year, click on the latest one at the top of the category list on the sidebar for the first post.
 Click on the Home page to see the latest posts on the blog.